Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time: More details for the single-Dirac-fermion Hubbard model

 where $g = U - U_c$.
 To determine the quantum critical point $U_c$, we fix $\tau L^{-z}$ to be constant (e.g., we take $\tau L^{-z} = 0.3$ in the main text), so the scaling form of $R_{\rm FM}$ reduces to $R(g,\tau,L) = f_{R1}(gL^{1/\nu})$, which is similar to the traditional finite-size scaling.
 Accordingly, the critical point can be determined by the intersection of curves of $R_{\rm FM}$ versus $U$ for different $L$.
 We fit $U_c$ and $\nu$ based on the expansion of the scaling form:

 where we appropriately truncate the scaling functions with polynomials~\cite{Lang2019prl}.

-In the main text, based on the results from the DSM initial state, we fit according to Eq.~(\ref{eq:ratio_fitting}) and obtain $U_c=7.220(37)$ and $1/\nu=1.18(3)$.
-Here we supplement with results from the FM initial state, as shown in Fig.~\ref{fig:FIG_SLAC_Uc_sm}.
-Using the same procedure (here we take $\tau L^{-z}=0.5$), we fit according to Eq.~(\ref{eq:ratio_fitting}) and obtain $U_c=7.214(44)$ and $1/\nu=1.05(10)$, which are close to the results from the DSM initial state.
+In the main text, based on the results from the DSM initial state, we fit according to Eq.~(\ref{eq:ratio_fitting}) and obtain $U_c=7.220(37), 1/\nu=1.18(3)$ at $\tau =0.3L^z$.
+Here we supplement data in Figs.~\ref{fig:FIG_SLAC_Uc_sm}\subref{c}-\ref{fig:FIG_SLAC_Uc_sm}\subref{d}, where $\tau$ is extended to $0.5L^{z}$, giving $U_c=7.225(34), 1/\nu=1.16(9)$ at $\tau =0.5L^z$, which is consistent with the results at $\tau =0.3L^z$ within error bars.
+This demonstrates that the imaginary time we used has already entered the nonequilibrium scaling regime and that the critical point values have converged.
+On the other hand, we have also considered the FM initial state, as shown in Figs.~\ref{fig:FIG_SLAC_Uc_sm}\subref{a}-\ref{fig:FIG_SLAC_Uc_sm}\subref{b}, which gives $U_c=7.214(44), 1/\nu=1.05(10)$ at $\tau =0.5L^z$, also close to the results obtained from the DSM initial state.
 These results not only confirm the values of the critical point $U_c$ and the critical exponent $1/\nu$, but also show that the initial states can be chosen flexibly in our method, which provides a route to achieve reliable values of critical exponents by benchmarking the results with different initial states.
+This flexibility offers more possible options for alleviating the sign problem.

+The comparison of results from different initial states, as shown in Table~\ref{tab:SLAC_comparison}, provides an excellent bootstrap-style self-consistency check for the accuracy of our method, which we further illustrate below through the determination of the anomalous dimensions.